F0rce1991/Ashes-of-Creation-Lutris-YAML/README.md

 ============
 ~~Since the release of GE-Proton10-1 the Steam hook isn't needed anymore and the game can be started with the "Launch Game" button in the Intrepid Studios Launcher like on Windows.
 The manual below was updated accordingly.~~

-Unfortunately, the Steam hook is required again to play the game, as Intrepid Studios has updated Easy Anticheat, which causes you to get kicked from servers if you enter the game directly via launcher.
-You should also have Proton EasyAntiCheat Runtime installed in Steam.
+~~Unfortunately, the Steam hook is required again to play the game, as Intrepid Studios has updated Easy Anticheat, which causes you to get kicked from servers if you enter the game directly via launcher.
+You should also have Proton EasyAntiCheat Runtime installed in Steam.~~

+It looks like launching the game via the “Start Game” button in the Intrepid Studios Launcher and playing it without getting kicked by EAC is working again.
+Since this may change with each game or EAC update, I have not deleted the description for the Steam Hook Workaround.

 It can happen that you fall through the floor after loading into the game because the geometry loads too slowly.
 If you somehow get stuck, use the ‘Unstuck’ option from the Esc menu.